 - been advised by contact tracers to isolate

-We will be changing the way we work in the clinic to maintain a 2m distance during your appointment but it will be necessary for most of our clients to have close contact with the nurse at some stage during an appointment.
-This will be kept to an absolute minimum and both the nurse and client will be wearing a clinical face mask.
+We have changed the way we work in the clinic to maintain a 2m distance during your appointment but due to the nature of our work, it will be necessary for most of our clients to have close contact with the nurse at some stage during an appointment.
+This will be kept to an absolute minimum and but is why we are asking all clients to wear a face covering.
+The nurse will be wearing PPE in line with government recommendations which includes disposable gloves, apron, type IIR surgical mask and eye protection.

 All clients will be asked to complete a short questionnaire in relation to Covid19 transmission.
 We need to know if anyone attending the clinic, or a household contact of theirs, has symptoms or is isolating due to Covid19.
 Even on the day of an appointment, if you have symptoms you must tell us and not attend your appointment.
 If we suspect a client (or a household contact) has symptoms and could potentially have Covid19 then we will not be able to see them in the clinic.
 We might be asked to provide client details (contact details only) to Public Health Scotland/Health Protection Scotland as part of the contact tracing system.
 If we are asked by an NHS authority to provide the details of clients that have been in the clinic then as a vital public health measure, we will be obliged to do so.
 We will therefore be asking all clients to consent to this.
 If an individual does not want their details passed on, then we respect their right to not consent.
 However, we would be unable to proceed with the appointment and could not go any further with the consultation.
 As a final note, a potential side effect from any vaccine is a fever.
 As this is one of the symptoms of Covid19, should an individual get a fever in the few days following a vaccine they would be required to isolate (and their household contacts) in line with the current guidance in case the fever is due to Covid19.